 Describes how medical practitioners in Australia can obtain approval as an 'Authorised Prescriber' for the purpose of supplying an unapproved therapeutic good and their obligations arising from such authorisations

-These forms are available in pdf and Microsoft Word format.
+These forms are available in both pdf and Microsoft Word formats.
 The pdf forms can be filled in and saved to your computer using Adobe Reader version 7 or later or any version of Adobe Acrobat Standard or Professional.
 If you have an earlier version of Adobe Reader you can fill in the form on-screen and print it out but you will not be able to save the completed form.

 Send applications to: